lnxart/rocketchat-docker/README.md

 Starting project_rocketchat_1 ... done
 Creating project_rocketchat_2 ... done
 ```
-The nginx reverse proxy will configure automatically and add the new container to backend servers (for further reading refer to [link](https://github.com/jwilder/nginx-proxy)).
+The Nginx reverse proxy will configure automatically and add the new container to backend servers (for further reading refer to [link](https://github.com/jwilder/nginx-proxy)).

 You can test the functionality by stop the first rocketchat container and then continue to use the application in your web browser.